Control which events Lambda sends to your function - Amazon Lambda

 Note

-If you need to define more than five filters for an event source, you can request a quota increase up to 10 filters for each event source.
-If you attempt to add more filters than your current quota permits, Lambda will return an error when you try and create the event source.
+If you need to define more than five filters for an event source, you can request a quota increase for up to 10 filters for each event source.
+If you attempt to add more filters than your current quota permits, Lambda will return an error when you try to create the event source.

-Event filtering basics
+Understanding event filtering basics

 A filter criteria (FilterCriteria) object is a structure that consists of a list of filters (Filters).
 Each filter is a structure that defines an event filtering pattern (Pattern).
 A pattern is a string representation of a JSON filter rule.
 The structure of a FilterCriteria object is as follows.